 Top customers often require unique specifics related to systems, outputs, visuals, dashboards, and software functionalities.
 They are looking for, and willing to pay for, a personalized service.

-The cost of writing code for a one-off request should be weighed against the potential upside behind that code.
+The cost of writing code for a one-off request even with the help of AI script generation should be weighed against the potential upside behind that code.
 Many top customers can experience significant cost reductions, improvements in automation, or other benefits because of these ad-hoc measures and therefore are willing to pay accordingly.
 Furthermore, such tailor-made coding can secure the brand loyalty of those customers.

 2. Leverage the usage-based journey

 Top customers tend to be distinctive in how they use the software.
 What long-tail customers consider nice to have, such as a unique dashboard, top customers view as the reason to have paid for that service.

 The critical aspect to assess is the overall pricing, with particular focus on the metrics on which it is based.
 Twilio and Mailchimp are global examples of companies that have had success by tying their revenue model to usage of their software and in turn to the value gained by the customer.

 Top customers are aware of the current market situation and levels of inflation and are impacted just as much as everyone else in the business.
 However, the risk of losing just one top customer prevents companies from carrying out optimal price increases.

 Reviewing service performance, value gained, and pricing should be a basic routine for your top five percent of customers.
 Different topics and tactics can be used to communicate and discuss a potential price increase with those customers.
 A Nordic Simon-Kucher client executed a price increase of approximately 13 percent following one of our studies in 2022.
 The results were that none of their top twenty customers churned, and negotiations were needed for just three of them.